Updated: Aug 9

 Let's look at some common brain abnormalities and how they relate to the person's brainwaves.

-3. Post- Traumatic Stress Disorder (PTSD) Trauma can cause the brainwaves to become unbalance.
+3. Post-Traumatic Stress Disorder (PTSD) Trauma can cause the brainwaves to become unbalanced.
 PTSD brain in most cases has a lot of beta and hi-beta activity, a lot of theta activity and almost no alpha activity.
 The brain is thus either in a state of "fight or flight."
 Those with PTSD will either feel like withdrawing/ be switched off and struggle to focus or they can be in a constant heightened state where they are hyperactive, get angry easily and really struggle to control their emotions.
-4. Anxiety An anxious brain usually have a lot of hi-beta activity especially over the front middle part of the brain which plays a role in the fight or flight response as seen in PTSD.
-Also, the anxious brain usually lack alpha and theta brainwaves.
+4. Anxiety An anxious brain usually has a lot of hi-beta activity especially over the front middle part of the brain which plays a role in the fight or flight response as seen in PTSD.
+Also, the anxious brain usually lacks alpha and theta brainwaves.
 These are needed for the brain to be calm.
 5. Insomnia (Sleep Disorder) People with insomnia do not have enough delta activity which is needed for deep sleep.
-In combination with this they often have too much high-beta activity which keeps the brain active and awake.
-Their brain also lack alpha and theta activities.
+In combination with this, they often have too much high-beta activity which keeps the brain active and awake.
+Their brain also lacks alpha and theta activities.
 These calmer waves are needed for the person to remain calm and to switch off into sleep mode.
 6. Stress Brains that are stressed have too much hi-beta and insufficient alpha and lo-beta.
 Lo-beta brainwave is needed for a person to stay calm but very focused.
-When a person's brain has too much high-beta, the brain will act like a super high speed train causing the person to easily get confused and overwhelmed.
+When a person's brain has too much high-beta, the brain will act as a super-high-speed train causing the person to easily get confused and overwhelmed.
 Plus, it tires out the brain so it cannot be maintained for a long time.
-7. Autism The autistic brain have too much theta and too little alpha.
+7. Autism The autistic brain has too much theta and too little alpha.
 This affects the ability of the person to function well and to develop normally.
-Learning becomes a challenge because specific area in the brain would be over active or over developed such as in mathematics but in other areas the brain might not function as well.
+Learning becomes a challenge because the specific areas in the brain would be overactive or over developed such as in mathematics but in other areas the brain might not function as well.
 8. Alzheimer's Disease, Dementia and Memory Disorders Abnormality of the brain can cause many issues such as personality changes, and in many cases aggression because the person will feel insecure causing the brain's survival instincts to kick in.
 Often the comorbidity of anxiety-depression is present.
-Delta and theta will be high while alpha and beta would be below normal in majority of the cases.
-9. Parkinson Theta and alpha imbalances causes those with Parkinson to have trouble focusing and staying still.
+Delta and theta will be high while alpha and beta would be below normal in the majority of the cases.
+9. Parkinson Theta and alpha imbalances cause those with Parkinson to have trouble focusing and staying still.
 Involuntary and uncontrollable movement of the muscles will be noticeable.
 10. Tinnitus People with tinnitus often have low alpha and increased delta, theta and gamma brainwaves.
-These type of brainwaves can cause ringing in the ear, which can lead the person to feel confused and hopeless.
+These types of brainwaves can cause ringing in the ear, which can lead the person to feel confused and hopeless.

 PEMF treatment is FDA approved.
 It is non-invasive, effective and some patients may experience a slight heaviness in the brain post-treatment.
 This heaviness is usually due to dehydration and chronic intense stress or lack of sleep.
 The heaviness in the head usually disappears after a few minutes.
 To date, there have been no lasting negative effects reported on the use of PEMF to treat the issues listed above.